1. Overview

 We begin by filling the body of our extension and overriding the testDisabled() and testSuccessful() methods.

-In our trivial example, we output the name of the test and add the status of the test to the testResultsStatus list.
+In our trivial example, we output the test’s name and add the test’s status to the testResultsStatus list.

 *We’ll continue in this fashion for the other two methods — testAborted() and testFailed():*